Ada-Developers-Academy/daily-curriculum/topic_resources/sinatra-practice.md

 4. Add basic HTML/CSS to the viewable page
 5. Start the application on a local server
 6. View the application in a web browser
-7. Use Heroku to deploy and host the application for the world to see

 ### Get Started
 We will be creating a simple Sinatra application that serves a single simple page.
 At any point you are stuck in this walk-through, you can refer to the completed project on [Github](https://github.com/Ada-Developers-Academy/daily-curriculum/sinatra_practice)